17 Best Places to Visit in California

 Santa Monica Beach

 Those intrigued by the idea of spotting Hollywood stars should head to their stomping grounds on Rodeo Drive, lined with haute couture boutiques; the exclusive Beverly Hills and Bel Air neighborhoods; and the Chateau Marmont hotel on Sunset Boulevard.
-The sophisticated neighborhood of Franklin Village in Hollywood is also a good place for celebrity sightings.
+The upscale neighborhood of Franklin Village in Hollywood is also a good place for celebrity sightings.

 Rodeo Drive